 Our Top 10 Things to Do in Devon

-Prepare for a wonderfully English escape to the coast with our guide to Devon.
+Prepare for a wonderfully English escape to the coast with our guide to Devon

 Sandwiched between Cornwall and Dorset, topped and tailed by sea, Devon is a southerly haven for beachgoers: its pretty harbours and swathes of sand bookended by dramatic cliffs make up some of Britain’s best stretches of seaside.
 Team that with windswept moors and intriguingly named towns and villages (Topsham, Woolfardisworthy and Budleigh Salterton are just the beginning) and you have yourself a wonderfully English escape.
+The real challenge, though, is choosing where to go and where to stay in Devon.
+But fret not: we here at Plum Guide have done extensive research, and compiled this go-to guide for the most beautiful and interesting spots in the area.
+Here are our top insider tips for things to do in Devon.

 Hop over to Lundy Island

 This well-kept secret has the nickname ‘Britain’s Galapagos’ for good reason: the unique habitats of this marine reserve provide a home for rare and diverse wildlife.
-The three-mile-long granite isle crops up where the Bristol Channel meets the Atlantic, and is an excellent to spot rare birds, puffins, seals, basking sharks, dolphins – and there’s even a semi-wild herd of Lundy ponies.
+The three-mile-long granite isle crops up where the Bristol Channel meets the Atlantic, and is an excellent place to spot rare birds, puffins, seals, basking sharks, dolphins - and there’s even a semi-wild herd of Lundy ponies.
 Dive, snorkel or simply take a walk around to take in the rugged, craggy views and fresh sea air.
 Accessible by helicopter or boat.

 Follow the Agatha Christie literary trail in Torquay